docsteveharris/icmtips/manuscript/09_miscellaneous.md

-A list of miscellaneous and otherwise unsorted tips.
+# Miscellaneous and unsorted tips

 ## What changed in the 2012 Berlin definition of ARDS?